Cloudera Data Warehouse service overview in public cloud

-The Cloudera Data Warehouse service enables self-serve creation of independent data warehouses and data marts for teams of business analysts without the overhead of bare metal deployments.
+The Cloudera Data Warehouse (CDW) service in public cloud enables self-serve creation of independent data warehouses and data marts for teams of business analysts without the overhead of bare metal deployments.

 In Cloudera Data Warehouse service, your data is stored in an object store in a data lake that resides in your specific cloud environment.
 The service is composed of:

 A logical collection of metadata definitions for managed data with its associated data context.
 The data context is comprised of table and view definitions, transient user and workload contexts from the Virtual Warehouse, security permissions, and governance artifacts that support functions such as auditing.
 One Database Catalog can be queried by multiple Virtual Warehouses.

 An instance of compute resources that is equivalent to a cluster.
 A Virtual Warehouse provides access to the data in tables and views in the data lake that correlates to a specific Database Catalog.
 Virtual Warehouses bind compute and storage by executing queries on tables and views that are accessible through the Database Catalog that they have been configured to access.